thinger-io/Client-Core/README.md

 ## TODO

 This library is currently being developed and should not be integrated in any production device until it is more mature and tested.
-The library interface may change as the library evolve to a stable version.
+The library interface may change as it evolve to a stable version.
 Some things that requires attention now are:

  - Document code
  - Test with multiple platforms (Already working on AVR, ARM, x86)
  - Support big endian architectures (this requires little working on pson)
  - Add unitary tests
  - Provide examples
- - Document code
  - Improve the library

 ## License